 The structural approach teaches all four central language skills: listening, speaking, reading, and writing.
 It’s a technique that teachers can implement with many other language teaching methods.

 Most ESL textbooks take this approach into account.
-Easier to grasp grammatical concepts are taught before the more difficult ones.
+The easier-to-grasp grammatical concepts are taught before the more difficult ones.

 The total physical response method highlights aural comprehension by allowing the learner to respond to basic commands, like “open the door” or “sit down.”
 It combines language and physical movements for a comprehensive learning experience.